Annual Governance Statement for the Governing Body

 Governor Declaration of interests

-We can confirm that, at October 2017 there were no business or financial interests declared.
+We can confirm that at October 2019 there were no business or financial interests declared with the exception of the current grounds maintenance contract which is scheduled for renewal in Spring 2020

 Training and Safeguarding

-All Governors undertake extensive safeguarding training on an annual basis.
+All Governors undertake safeguarding training .
 They hold an enhanced DBS Certificate and conform to the Disqualification Disclosure criteria.
-The full Governing Body is scheduled to meet four times per academic year (once a term as well as the annual AGM).
+The full Governing Body is scheduled to meet six times per academic year (once a term including the annual AGM).

-The constitution of Settle Primary School’s Board for the Academic year 2016/2017 is, as follows:
+The constitution of the Governing Board for the Academic year 2019/2020 is, as follows:

 Mr Richard Wright